 So what is "mobile"?
 That's the existential question, and it's come up again and again.

-The specific behaviors and devices will keep evolving, but there are three basic, essential principles of mobile marketing that won't:
+The specific behaviour and devices will keep evolving, but there are three basic, essential principles of mobile marketing that won't:

 - Portable: Your idea must be able to go where the user goes.
 If it can't follow the user through his or her day, it's not mobile.

-- Personal: The promise of digital was always and will always be its potential for personalization.
-Your idea must cater to the individual needs and desires of every user—and the experience must be unique to her.
+- Personal: The promise of digital was always and will always be its potential for personalisation.
+Your idea must cater to the individual needs and desires of every user — and the experience must be unique to her.

 - Perpetual: Your idea has to stand the test of time — 24 hours a day, 365 days a year — because mobile is always on.
 The first thing you reach for in the morning is probably a mobile device.
 At the office.
 On your lunch break.
 Curled up on your couch at home.
 Even when you're sleeping, your mobile device is with you and on.

 If you're aiming for "mobile first" with your idea (and you probably should be), ask yourself this question: Is it portable, personal and perpetual?
 Only by meeting all three criteria can it truly be made for mobile.